Gervonta Davis: Davis vs. Fonseca

-WBA (Super) super featherweight champion

 Davis vs. Cuellar

 On November 15, 2017, Leonard Ellerbe, CEO of Mayweather Promotions announced that Davis would be making his in ring return in the first quarter of 2018 alongside stablemate Badou Jack.
 He also revealed that Davis would fight a high-level opponent.
 According to Ellerbe, Davis would remain at super featherweight and likely challenge for a world title in 2018.
 On January 24, 2018, Showtime announced that Davis would next appear on television on the undercard of Broner vs. Vargas on April 21 at the Barclays Center in New York.
 A day later, Ellerbe stated a deal was close to being reached for Davis to fight former world champion and IBF #3 Billy Dib (43–4, 24 KOs, 2 NC) in what would be an IBF eliminator.
 A purse bid, which was due to take place on January 25 was postponed to February 6.
 On February 21, it was reported by ESPN that the fight would not happen.
-Instead it was stated Davis' likely opponent would be former featherweight champion Jesús Cuellar (28–2, 21 KOs).
+Instead it was stated Davis' likely opponent would be Jesús Cuellar (28–2, 21 KOs).
 On March 5, the fight was finalized for the vacant WBA (Regular) super featherweight title.
+Cuellar was moving up from featherweight for the fight, he was coming off a loss, and 2 years of inactivity.
 Prior to the fight, Alberto Machado, the WBA (Super) champion at the same weight class, was inexplicably downgraded to 'Regular' champion, and the Davis-Cuellar fight was upgraded to be for Machado's WBA (Super) super featherweight title.

 In front of 13,964 in attendance, Davis knocked out Cuellar in round three.
 Davis first knocked down Cuellar in round two courtesy of a left hook to the body and then put him down twice in round three to get the stoppage.
 Referee Benjy Esteves Jr. stopped the action at 2 minutes 45 seconds into the round.
 Davis landed 49% of his power shots in the fight.
 Both boxers earned $350,000 apiece.
 After the fight, Davis stated he wanted to unify with the winner of Tevin Farmer vs. Billy Dib, which would be contested for the IBF belt, the same belt Davis was stripped of.
 The bout opened Showtime's broadcast and averaged 460,000 viewers and peaked at 527,000 viewers.